 Parents/guardians are always welcome to visit our school building.
-All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the main office.
+All visitors, including parents and siblings, are required to enter through the front door of the secure vestibule to the North of the main entrance.
 Visitors should identify themselves and inform office personnel of their reason for being at school.
 As a general rule, student visitors are not allowed unless there is an educational basis to their visit.